ychalier/fftools/README.md

 `carve` | Resize an image using [seam carving](https://en.m.wikipedia.org/wiki/Seam_carving) (adapted from [andrewcampbell/seam-carving](https://github.com/andrewdcampbell/seam-carving), GPL3)
-`concat` | Concatenate multiple image or video files into one video file | - `cut` | Cut a media (image or video) in a grid given the size of the cells `modulate` | Apply frequency modulation to images or videos `preview` | Extract thumbnails of evenly spaced moments of a video `probe` | Display information about a media file
+`concat` | Concatenate multiple image or video files into one video file | - `cut` | Cut a media (image or video) in a grid given the size of the cells `drop-iframe-multi` | Concatenate multiple clips with a datamoshing effect `drop-iframe-single` | Exactly set a reference frames in a video clip and apply a datamoshing effect on it `modulate` | Apply frequency modulation to images or videos `preview` | Extract thumbnails of evenly spaced moments of a video `probe` | Display information about a media file